|

 APRIL 2007; Anaheim, California

-time for both of us as we have a LOT to do in the next month or so just ensuring we stay on top of our regular work, but the
+yet nervous, time for both of us as we have a LOT to do in the next month or so just ensuring we stay on top of our regular

-lure of Anaheim and the Golden State is too strong to ignore.
-We've been saying for a couple of years we need to add Southern
+work, but the lure of Anaheim and the Golden State is too strong to ignore.
+We've been saying for a couple of years we need

-Cal to our Brit's Guide portfolio, so, rather than put it off any longer, we have decided to add to our workload and see
+to add Southern Cal to our Brit's Guide portfolio, so, rather than put it off any longer, we have decided to add to our workload

 It is also a challenge because it takes us away from our regular 'comfort zone'

-theme park in the past but this is a whole new way of looking at it, from the ground up; what makes it tick, what are the
+park in the past but this is a whole new way of looking at it, from the ground up; what makes it tick, what are the best ways

-closely grouped around Disney, Universal and Co, this is a HUGE area to cover.
-So, we need to know where people go, what they
+grouped around Disney, Universal and Co, this is a HUGE area to cover.
+So, we need to know where people go, what they enjoy

-mission to make the right contacts, see the lie of the (Disney)land, and work out just how big a task we've set ourselves
+to make the right contacts, see the lie of the (Disney)land, and work out just how big a task we've set ourselves in the next

 |